Executive functioning (EF) skills are your "get it done" skills- they help you complete everyday tasks!

 Organizing and using time well to complete tasks:

-Can I estimate how long tasks will take?
+Can you estimate how long tasks will take?

 Choose the most important thing (prioritize tasks)

-Ability to focus on a person or task for a period of time, ignore distractors, and refocus when needed:
+Ability to focus on a person or task for a period of time, ignore distractions, and refocus when needed:

 Metacognition